m7mdemad/ELC325-Simulink-Project/README.md

 ___
 # **Quadrature Phase-Shift Keying Modulation (QPSK)**
 ## Explanation
 QPSK (A.K.A.
 Double Side Band Suppressed Carrier) is a variation of PSK in which two bits are modulated at once, selecting one of four possible carrier phase shifts (0&deg;, 90&deg;, 180&deg;, or 270&deg;).
-QPSK doubles the bandwidth efficiency.
+QPSK doubles the bandwidth efficiency leaving more space for other users.

 ## QPSK without Raised Cosine Filter